Bachelor of Advanced Humanities (Honours)

 If you have any questions on this process to enrol in honours, please email advhum@uq.edu.au.

-Any queries relating to enrolment in the Honours Research Thesis course through mySI-net or the supervision of your honours thesis, please contact the relevant school:
+For any queries relating to enrolment in the Honours Research Thesis course through mySI-net or the supervision of your honours thesis, please contact the relevant school:

 Art History, Drama, English Literature: student.commarts@uq.edu.au

-Ancient History, History, Philosophy, Studies in Religion: hapi@uq.edu.au
+Ancient History, History, Philosophy, Religious Studies: hapi@uq.edu.au

 Music: music@uq.edu.au